-Then in 2017, I had my first child!
-A son who is now full of energy.
-That is when I started regretting only taking out a 10-year term policy.
 Because of a doctor’s visit to treat my snoring, I was diagnosed with sleep apnea.
 Due to the diagnosis, when I went to see how much more it would cost to renew my term life policy, the premium went up by multiple fold.
+Not getting longer term was a big mistake.

-To determine how much life insurance you really need, I’ll use my own example from back when I was 35 and share other examples as well to help you better understand the life insurance process.
+To determine how much life insurance you really need, I’ll use my own example from back when I was 35.
+I’ll also share other examples as well to help you better understand the life insurance process.
 This post will go over:

 - When to get life insurance.